Chart Color Schemes

 Gosnells faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area has university qualification rates of 14.5%, significantly lower than the Australian average of 30.4%.
+Gosnells faces educational challenges, with university qualification rates at 14.5%, significantly lower than the Australian average of 30.4%.
 This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 10.5%, followed by postgraduate qualifications (2.8%) and graduate diplomas (1.2%).
+Bachelor degrees are the most common at 10.5%, followed by postgraduate qualifications (2.8%) and graduate diplomas (1.2%).
 Trade and technical skills are prominent, with 38.5% of residents aged 15+ holding vocational credentials – advanced diplomas (9.6%) and certificates (28.9%).

-Educational participation is high, with 30.1% of residents currently enrolled in formal education.
-This includes 11.4% in primary education, 7.9% in secondary education, and 3.5% pursuing tertiary education.
-There are seven schools operating within Gosnells, educating approximately 3,034 students.
-Education provision is balanced with six primary and one secondary school serving distinct age groups.
+Educational participation is high at 30.1%, including 11.4% in primary education, 7.9% in secondary education, and 3.5% pursuing tertiary education.
+A network of 7 schools operates within Gosnells, educating approximately 3,034 students.
+The area has varied educational conditions, with a balanced provision of 6 primary and 1 secondary school serving distinct age groups.

 Frequently Asked Questions - Education